 - Fast Delivery: 3D zironia is the leading digital solution in the field of Zirconia materials.
 The excellent characteristics of the material itself, combined with the 3D zironia rapid aesthetic solution will help laboratories to finalize and deliver Zirconia restorations within 24 hours.

-Several positive characteristics of dental zirconia blank, like biocompatibility, color and mechanical properties, make the dental zirconia blank suitable to be used in modern dentistry.
-However, ceramic bonding, ageing, light transmission and manufacturing processes are all factors that require to be further evaluated so as to guide the successful use of dental zirconia blank as a prosthetic restorative material.
+Several positive characteristics of dental zirconia blank, like biocompatibility, color, and mechanical properties, make the dental zirconia blank suitable to be used in modern dentistry.
+However, ceramic bonding, aging, light transmission, and manufacturing processes are all factors that require to be further evaluation so as to guide the successful use of dental zirconia blank as a prosthetic restorative material.
 Milling dental zirconia blank to full-contour may well be a substitute to traditionally veneered restorations.

-The use of dental zirconia blank in modern dentistry has evidently becoming quite established, with major advancements within the last decade .
+The use of dental zirconia blank in modern dentistry has evidently become quite established, with major advancements within the last decade.
 This could be attributed to its capabilities of meeting all key patient satisfaction criteria (comfort, functionality, social aspects, appearance).